What Happens During Removal Proceedings

 Don’t wait to seek advice.
 Find an immigration attorney and get counsel as soon as possible.
 Speak to an attorney before making decisions.

-That’s why CitizenPath is constantly adapting and improving our online immigration services to serve you.
+That's why CitizenPath is constantly adapting and improving our online immigration services to serve you.
 Our focus is on helping you file applications and petitions correctly.
-Our service helps identify problems early and facilitates a quick processing time.
-With this approach, we can even guarantee USCIS will approve your application.
+The affordable service helps identify problems early and facilitates a quick processing time.
+With this approach, you can file your immigration applications knowing you did everything right.

 Want more immigration tips and how-to information for your family?